duncanf95/Restaurant-Application/README.md

 ![food items](screenshots/displaying-food-items.png)![menu items](screenshots/displaying-menu-items.png)

-The customer adds items to their order using this
+The customer adds items to their order using this menu. the items can be viewed the the customers basket.
+They can then alert a waiter when they are ready to order.